nabsul/kcert/README.md

 KCert does not create many resources, and most of them are restricted to the kcert namespace.
-Removing KCert from your cluster is as simple as executing these three commands:
+Removing KCert from your cluster is as simple as executing `kubectl delete -f deploy.yml` or these three commands:

 ```sh
 kubectl delete namespace kcert